James P. Scanlan, Attorney at Law

 0.34

 In Maryland the Asian improvement was larger according to measures (a), (b), and (c).
 When that occurs, the group with the larger increase by those measures will invariably have the larger increase according to (d).
-In Virginia, however, whites had a larger percentage increase in scoring at the advanced level.
-Thus, one can determine which group had the larger change only by reference to the EES.
-While Asians experienced a larger change in both states (according to EES), the difference was larger in Maryland than Virginia (.13 standard deviations compared with .9 standard deviations), which is consistent with the fact that in Maryland the actual difference in changes was large enough to cause all the Asian advantage to appear in all measures.
+In Virginia, however, whites had a larger percentage increase in scoring at the advanced level, while Asians had the larger percentage decrease in failing to reach the advanced level.
+Thus, in the Virginia situation, one can determine which group had the larger change only by reference to the EES.
+While Asians experienced a larger change in both states (according to the EES), the Asian-white difference was larger in Maryland than Virginia (.13 standard deviations compared with .9 standard deviations), which is consistent with the fact that in Maryland the actual difference in changes was large enough to cause the Asian advantage to appear in all measures.

 Table 4 analyzes the data in terms of the disparities at two points it time.
 Thus, it presents (a) the ratio of the Asian to white favorable outcome rate; (b) the ratio of the white to Asian adverse outcome rate; (c) the absolute differences between rates; (d) the disparity as measured by the EES.